Saudi Arabia rejects 'threats' after Trump comments on missing journalist

 "They deny it.
 They deny it every way you can imagine.
 In the not too distant future I think we'll know an answer," the president said.

-Prince Abdulaziz bin Saud bin Naif bin Abdulaziz, the minister of interior, said in a statement Saturday that the allegations that the Saudi government committed the killing of Khashoggi "are outright lies and baseless allegations."
+Saudi Arabia's interior minister said in a statement Saturday that the allegations that the Saudi government committed the killing of Khashoggi "are outright lies and baseless allegations."

 The statement went on to say that Saudi Arabia is "committed to its principles, rules and traditions and is in compliance with international laws and conventions."